JackYFL/IndustryEQA/README.md

-# [NeurIPS 2025 D&B Track] IndustryEQA: Pushing the Frontiers of Emboded Question Answering in Industrial Scenarios
+# [NeurIPS 2025 D&B Track] IndustryEQA: Pushing the Frontiers of Embodied Question Answering in Industrial Scenarios